An Alternative Trajectory for Generative AI: Reasoning in AI: Beyond pattern matching

 In practice, the most visible approaches cluster into a small set of strategies (Fig.~\ref{fig:ds_reasoning}).
 One line of work uses domain-adaptive continual pretraining to absorb domain language and conventions.
 Another emphasizes parameter-efficient adaptation, including prompt tuning and the low-rank adaptation family of methods, to reduce compute and data requirements.
 A third line focuses on grounding, typically through retrieval or structured knowledge, such as KGs.
 Finally, many systems scaffold reasoning with tools, programs, and constrained intermediate representations, aiming to make intermediate steps more controllable and easier to verify.

-In high-stakes domains, notably medicine and law, evaluation has increasingly moved beyond benchmark accuracy toward expert-aligned criteria, including factuality, comprehension, reasoning quality, harm risk, and bias, often assessed through workflow-grounded studies, which indicate that benchmark success is insufficient as a proxy for real-domain performance.
-In medicine, domain-adapted models, such as Med-PaLM~2~\citep{singhal2025toward} and PMC-LLaMA~\citep{pmc_llama}, have demonstrated that continued pretraining and fine-tuning on medical corpora can mitigate limitations of general models, such as context-dependent abbreviations, and improve performance on medical benchmarks.
+In high-stakes domains, notably medicine, evaluation has increasingly moved beyond benchmark accuracy toward expert-aligned criteria, including factuality, comprehension, reasoning quality, harm risk, and bias, often assessed through workflow-grounded studies, which indicate that benchmark success is insufficient as a proxy for real-domain performance.
+In medicine, domain-adapted models, e.g., Med-PaLM~2~\citep{singhal2025toward} and PMC-LLaMA~\citep{pmc_llama}, have demonstrated that continued pretraining and fine-tuning on medical corpora can mitigate limitations of general models.
 Given the paramount importance of clinical safety and ethical implications, the current trend in medical reasoning is toward explainable AI frameworks that emphasize transparency, responsibility, and accountability in decision-making.
-Legal reasoning is institutionally constrained by authoritative sources of law, including formal rules and binding precedent interpreted within a hierarchical court system.
-In legal decision support, outputs are expected to be grounded in controlling legal authority and accompanied by transparent justification, since deference to precedent supports stability and predictability as rule-of-law values.
-Empirical work indicates that general-purpose language models are not consistently citation-faithful and can generate unsupported claims and fabricated or incorrect citations~\citep{Dahl_large_legal_fictions}.
-This makes them poorly suited to settings with near-zero tolerance for such errors unless paired with robust grounding and independent verification.

 A further practical constraint is cost.
 Domain-specific development increasingly favors cost-effective adaptation rather than training from scratch~\citep{xie-etal-2024-efficient}.
-Since domain adaptation is constrained by hardware and memory~\citep{Wang2025PEFTSurvey}, parameter-efficient fine-tuning (PEFT) methods have become guiding tools for reducing training cost while retaining performance.
+Since domain adaptation is constrained by hardware and memory~\citep{Wang2025PEFTSurvey}, parameter-efficient fine-tuning (PEFT) methods have become paramount in training cost while retaining performance.